 So here are the concrete facts you’ll need to know that will give you the right foundation for your construction career.

-With quality standards constantly improving, most states and territories will require you to have the right permit to work as a bricklayer.
+With quality standards constantly improving, most states and territories will require you to have the right bricklaying licence to work as a bricklayer.

-In most parts of the country, it’s mandatory to have a license if you want to participate in any residential building work.
+In most parts of the country, it’s mandatory to have a licence if you want to participate in any residential building work over $5000.
 You can check the relevant state guidelines to see what requirements are needed where you live as well as official definitions.

-A bricklaying license is also vital in letting you advertise your services as well as signing contracts to help you take on bigger projects.
+A bricklaying licence is also vital in letting you advertise your services as well as signing contracts to help you take on bigger projects.

 Meanwhile, if you want to work on a construction site, you may also need a White Card to confirm you understand Occupational Health and Safety standards for bigger jobs.